An Bord Pleanála has given the green light to the Swedish furniture giant Ikea to build a super-store at Ballymun in Dublin.

-In its decision, An Bord Pleanála said the new shop would not overload the M50 junction because of 30 conditions it is attaching to the planning permission.
+In its decision, the Bord said it was happy the new shop would not overload junctions, due to 30 conditions it is attaching to the planning permission.

-The planning board stipulated that IKEA can not open before 11am.
-It also ruled out 'browse time' in which shoppers can inspect goods before tills open.
+The Bord also stipulated that Ikea can not open before 11am, and also ruled out 'browse time' in which shoppers can inspect goods before tills open.

-Fingal County Council granted planning permission last October, but it was appealed to An Bord Pleanála by seven parties, including the National Roads Authority (NRA).
+Planning permission had been granted by Fingal County Council last October, but this was appealed to the Bord by seven parties, including the National Roads Authority.